icetbr/webext-cleanerreads/README.md

   - show cover on the left
   - make text wider
   - hide elements from front page
+  - move About Author and Readers Also Enjoyed to the sidebar

 **WORKS BEST ON 1920x1080**